stacs-cp/AutoIG/scripts/testScripts/testreadme.md

 This is a directory which contains scripts to test various parts of AutoIG.
 Its test scripts can both be run manually by a user, or automatically when called by a GitHub aciton in the AutoIG CI pipeline.

 Each `test script` calls a corresponding folder of `run files`.
 Each test is a full setup and run of AutoIG, and the `test script` scans the output caused by running the experiment ran by each `run file`, ensuring it contains all of the provided lines.
 To keep test results consistent, each currently made `run file` uses the same parameters as explained further on, but a different solver.
 Solvers tested to be functional currently include: chuffed, cpsat, gecode, picat, and yuck.
+The lines being searched for are manually set in each script itself, in a `lines` array towards the top of each script.
+Each script operates by iterating through all `run files` in each tests directory, so additional `run files` with different configurations/runs of AutoIG can also be directly added with no issues.

 For example, `check_push` would call all of the `run files` in `/push_graded_tests`, then insure that the output of every run file contained all lines specified in an array within the `check_push` script.